daniloroz/ufc-predictions/README.md

 - Currently working on the models accepting input to predict new matchups.
 - Multiple datasets must be referenced in order ot make this happen.
 Since model training template must be identical all around.
 - An input csv file is used to predict upcoming fights:
-- UFC 259 Main card is used as input which takes place on **Saturday March 6, 2021**.
-Below is a table to track different predicitions made by the different models.
+- UFC 259 Main card is used as input which took place on **Saturday March 6, 2021**.
+Below is the results of the event and model picks.

 | Model | Contenders | Picked Winner | Actual Winner |
 | :---: | :---:      | :---:         | :---:         |